NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 We define a **resolved derivation** as a derivation whose only references are either:

-- Placeholders for the its own outputs (from the `placeholder` builtin)
+- Placeholders for its own outputs (from the `placeholder` builtin)
-- References to the outputs of other (non content-addresed) resolved derivations
+- References to the outputs of other (non CA) resolved derivations
 - Existing store paths

 For a derivation `drv` whose input derivations have all been realised, we define its **associated resolved derivation** `resolved(drv)` as `drv` in which we replace every input derivation `inDrv` of `drv` by `pathOf(inDrv)` (and update the output hash accordingly).